spdx/spdx-3-model/model/Core/Vocabularies/ExternalIdentifierType.md

 ## Description

-ExteralIdentifierType specifies the type of an external identifier.
+ExternalIdentifierType specifies the type of an external identifier.

 ## Metadata